haphong463/springboot-kafka-microservices/README.md

 ```

 Use the session cookie stored in `cookies.txt` for subsequent requests that require authentication.
 This setup ensures secure handling of user sessions and simplifies credential management across multiple requests.

-These additions outline the processes of user registration and login, guiding users on how to interact with your e-commerce platform's authentication system.
-Let me know if you'd like further enhancements or additional details!

 #### 📦 Example of Product Service